macdonch/dockerwoot/README.md

 # dockerwoot

 This repository contains a sample flask application built on docker.
-The app is a static webpage that displays a .gif and the text "This is on-prem!"
+The app contains static webpage that displays the  dockerhost IP address and a .gif"